whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/4-high-quality-pages.md

 ![high narrow quality][h-n]

-This newspaper has won seven Pulitzer Prize awards.
+This is the homepage of a newspaper that has won several Pulitzer Prizes and Overseas Press Club awards.
+This newspaper has a positive reputation for its objective reporting.

 </div>
 </div>